Horacehxw/Dynamic_ORB_SLAM2/Dependencies.md

 ##List of Known Dependencies
+### Dynamic-ORB-SLAM2

+* *DynamicExtractor.h, DynamicExtractor.c*
+This is a modified version of segmentation.cpp from OpenCV library.
+The original code is BSD licensed.

 ###ORB-SLAM2 version 1.0

 In this document we list all the pieces of code included  by ORB-SLAM2 and linked libraries which are not property of the authors of ORB-SLAM2.